 isDataFileFor(C:\Documents and Settings\cjones\DESKTOP\allsp.txt)

 are being generated by the package wizard.
 Seems like the path should be nixed

 from the relationship...

-#1 Updated by Dan Higgins almost 20 years ago
+#1 Updated by Dan Higgins over 20 years ago

 Discussions at NCEAS on 3/13/2002 indicated that using sentences for

 relationships is highly desired for user readability when a triple is displayed.